Killing of João Alberto Silveira Freitas

-The killing of João Alberto Freitas refers to the beating and killing by asphyxiation of João Alberto Silveira Freitas, at the hands of security guards at a Carrefour store, located in the Passo d'Areia neighborhood, in the northern part of the city of Porto Alegre, in Rio Grande do Sul, on the night of November 19, 2020.
+On the night of November 19, 2020, João Alberto Silveira Freitas, a 40-year-old black man, who worked as a service provider, was beaten and killed by asphyxiation at the hands of security guards at a Carrefour store, located in the Passo d'Areia neighborhood, in the northern part of the city of Porto Alegre, in the state of Rio Grande do Sul.
+He was buried on November 21 in Porto Alegre.
 The murder started a series of anti-racism protests in several Brazilian cities.